 How can we optimize a program?
-We can add performance optimizations to C# programs.
-High-level considerations, and factors external to your code, are often most important.
+High-level considerations, and factors external to the code, are often most important.
 But there exist many low-level performance optimizations.
+We explore these.

 Use a high-quality design.
 Make the program right.
 Make it modular and easily modifiable so that it's easy to work on later.
 When it's complete and correct, check the performance.
 If the program lumbers, make it fast and small.
 McConnell, p.
 596